SERVICE PROGRAM POLICY

 Philosophy: The best way to spread the Good News of Christ to the world is to live the Good News of Christ in our daily lives.

 Goal: The goal of SCC Service Hours Program is two-fold: one, to enable each student to serve others and fulfill the commandment of Jesus to love one another as He has loved us; and two, to allow students an opportunity to reflect in a serious way about their service experience.

-Service Hours Requirement: All students are required to perform a minimum of 15 hours of service per school year, and to complete and turn-in a Theological Reflection Paper.
+Service Hours Requirement: All students are required to perform a minimum of 15 hours of service per school year.
+Service Hours Due Date is Monday, March 20, 2023 for all students.

 What must be turned in*: The student must submit the following to his/her Religion teacher**:

 (1) A fully and properly completed Service Hours Log Sheet;